jeff4/bionotes.github.io/_comp/javascript.md

 #### Client-Side JS Timeline p.732
 * More detailed breakdown of the steps in a client-side web page live, more granular than the Phase 1 and 2 distinction from above.
 1. The web browser creates a **Document object** and begins parsing the web page, adding **Element objects** and **Text nodes** to the document as it parses HTML elements and their textual content.
 The `document.readyState` property has the value *loading* at this stage.
 1. When the HTML parser encounters a **`<script>`** tag that does not have any of the *async*, *defer*, or *type="module"* attributes, it adds that script tag to the document and then executes the script.
-The script is executed synchronously, and the HTML parser pauses while the script downloads (if necessary) and runs.
-A script like this can use **document.write()** to insert text into the input stream, and that text will become part of the document when the parser resumes.
-A script like this often simply defines functions and registers event handlers for later use, but it can traverse and manipulate the document tree as it exists at that time.
-That is, non-module scripts that do not have an *async* or *defer* attribute can see their own `<script>` tag and document content that comes before it.
+	* The script is executed synchronously, and the HTML parser pauses while the script downloads (if necessary) and runs.
+	* A script like this can use **document.write()** to insert text into the input stream, and that text will become part of the document when the parser resumes.
+	* A script like this often simply defines functions and registers event handlers for later use, but it can traverse and manipulate the document tree as it exists at that time.
+	* That is, non-module scripts that do not have an *async* or *defer* attribute can see their own `<script>` tag and document content that comes before it.

 ## register info
 * to paste *```javascript* from the register **j**, type `"jp`.
+* to paste *`<script>`* from the register **k**, type `"kp`.
 * to yank next 3 words and store in register **a**, type `"ay3w`.

+`<script>`